adhamadel/adhamadel/README.md

 <h1 align="center">Hi 👋, I'm Adham Sakr</h1>
-<h3 align="center">I am a dedicated Data Analyst and BI Specialist with a background in Mechatronics Engineering, leveraging my technical expertise to drive data-informed decision-making.
-With one year of hands-on experience, I excel in collaborating with business stakeholders to understand their needs and deliver actionable insights.
-Proficient in SQL, Power BI, SSRS, Looker and other data visualization tools, I specialize in designing interactive dashboards and comprehensive reports that facilitate strategic business decisions.
-My unique blend of engineering knowledge and analytical skills enables me to translate complex data into clear, impactful visualizations and reports.</h3>
+<h3 align="center">I am a Data Analyst and BI Specialist with a Mechatronics Engineering background, specializing in data-driven decision-making.
+With one year of experience, I collaborate with business stakeholders to deliver actionable insights using SQL, Power BI, Looker studio, and SSRS.
+My expertise in creating interactive dashboards and comprehensive reports enables strategic decision-making through clear, impactful visualizations.</h3>

 - 📫 How to reach me **adhamsakr@hotmail.com**